alexbradd/compsci-notes/first/se2/notes.md

 The overlap between the world and the machine are the requirements we need to
 describe:

-- Goals are prescriptive assertions formulated in terms of world phenomena
+- Goals (`G`) are prescriptive assertions formulated in terms of world phenomena
-- Domain properties/assumptions are descriptive assertions assumed to hold in the world
+- Domain (`D`) properties/assumptions are descriptive assertions assumed to hold in the world
-- Requirements are prescriptive assertion formulated in terms of shared phenomena.
+- Requirements (`R`) are prescriptive assertion formulated in terms of shared phenomena.

+  The requirements `R` are complete if:

+  1. `R` ensures staisfaction of the goals `G` in the context of the domain properties `D` ($R \land D \models G$)
+  2. `G` adequately captures all the stakeholders' needs
+  3. `D` represents valid properties/assumptions about the world